AI Search

 Introduction

-UI customization capabilities are available with our SDK.
+UI customisation capabilities are available with our SDK.
 This enables developers to tailor color schemes and font styles of all UI components within the InMobi CMP, ensuring seamless integration with the host application's UI.

 This section details how to utilize various configuration options for text styles and colors on Android.